 The Greatest Story Ever Sold is a Fantasy Covered in Blood

-It's just marketing.
-The whole "A Diamond is Forever" and the idea of a diamond engagement ring is not an ancient tradition to be revered and followed.
+The whole "A Diamond Is Forever" and the idea of a diamond engagement ring is not an ancient tradition to be revered and followed.
 It is Sprite's "Obey Your Thirst."
 It is Nike's "Just Do It."
 It is Gary Dahl's "Pet Rock."
 Not only did De Beers understand it had to control supply (buying up and closing down any diamond mine discovered), they had to control demand.
 They had to make it sentimental.
 And Americans were the perfect suckers.
 They targeted the U.S. specifically for our marketability.
-This campaign is less than 70 years old yet has become so ingrained in our culture that the diamond engagement ring has become the ultimate symbol of how much the relationship, the girl, and love itself is worth.
+This campaign is less than 70 years old, yet has become so ingrained in our culture that the diamond engagement ring has become the ultimate symbol of how much the relationship, the girl, and love itself is worth.

-Diamonds aren't rare.
 Fine, using marketing tactics can't be blamed since that's part of the game of capitalism.
 But another part of the game is competition.
 It's all well and good if marketers can convince consumers to buy them instead of the competition based on a nice slogan, but the competition should be there to protect the consumer.
 All gems are valued based on their rarity (as are most things in life).
 But diamonds are abundant.
 De Beers has a huge vault where they keep most of the world's supply of diamonds.
 If it ever got released into the market, the way it would be if they weren't a monopoly, diamonds would be worth nothing.
 It's literally a pretty rock.

 Are these reasons still not enough?
 Watch Blood Diamond.
 It is high time Hollywood dared to broach the subject of diamonds, especially when they had a hand in marketing it to the public in the first place.
 Blood Diamond, is an explicit example of the blood and war that has spanned the entire history of the De Beers' diamond cartel.
 The story of Sierra Leone isn't an isolated event, nor is the conflict over just because the movie says there's peace in Sierra Leone now.

-What are conflict/blood diamonds?
 Conflict/blood diamonds are used by rebel groups to fuel conflict and civil wars, and by terrorist groups to finance their activities.

-The Kimberley Process is just PR.
 It's an agreement that is supposed to prevent conflict diamonds from getting into the market but ended up being more of a PR stunt since it's based on a system of self-policing.
 The U.N. reported in October 2006 that due to poor enforcement of the Kimberley Process, $23 million of conflict diamonds from Cote d'lvoire alone entered the legitimate market.
 Sure De Beers won't buy diamonds coming out of Cote d'lvoire, but they'll turn a blind eye to the smuggling of diamonds from there through Ghana and Mali where they are certified as being conflict-free.

-Asking for conflict-free certificates is not enough.
 In April 2006 after a scathing report by Partnership Africa Canada about activities in Brazil, an internal review showed that 49 of 147 Kimberley Process certificates were fraudulent.
 Besides these fraudulent certificates, real certificates could still be issued if conflict diamonds were smuggled and mixed with legally traded ones before being certified.

-Children in India are cutting and polishing the diamonds.
 Children in India can become "bonded" — forced to work to pay off the debts of their family.
 These children end up working in the diamond factories.

-Children in conflict zones are being used as soldiers.
 The images in Blood Diamond with child soldiers are very real.
 They are drugged and brainwashed to handle the manslaughter they are forced to do.

 Jennifer Connelly says in the movie Blood Diamond, "People back home would not buy a diamond if they knew it cost someone their hand."
 Now you know.

-Have you ever tried to sell a diamond - Article from The Atlantic Monthly that chronicles the DeBeers marketing campaign
+Have You Ever Tried to Sell a Diamond - Article from The Atlantic Monthly that chronicles the DeBeers marketing campaign

 The New Diamond Age - Article from Wired magazine about the cultured diamond startups